jaakkopasanen/AutoEq/README.md

 #### PulseEffects
 [PulseEffects](https://github.com/wwmm/pulseeffects) is a PulseAudio (Linux) module with wide variety of signal processing tools including parametric equalizer.
-Adjust filter parameters  by clicking the cog button on each filter and set type to "Bell" and the gain with the slider.
+Adjust filter parameters  by clicking the cog button on each filter and set type to "Bell" and adjust the gain with the slider.
 Number of filters can be changed by clicking the screwdriver and wrench button.
 Pre-amp can be adjusted with the input slider.

 ![pulseeffects](./img/pulseeffects.png)